johnli0135/parenthesizer/README.md

 >: 5 4 3 2 1.
 ```

+A single colon forces the "operator ``" to take a variable number of arguments.
+This is essentially
+equivalent to an open parenthesis that can be automatically closed by the whitespace and deduction
+rules described below.

 ## Whitespace

 Going from higher to lower-or-same indentation closes any blocks in between.